ca-la/bin/README.md

 To run staging/production migrations, you'll need the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 Staging database migrations should be performed immediately after a pull request is merged.
-Please paste the output of `bin/migrate-stg` into the #eng channel in Slack.
+Please paste the output of `bin/migrate staging` into the #eng channel in Slack.

-When a production deployment is approved, please run production migrations (`bin/migrate-prod`) immediately prior to running the release script.
+When a production deployment is approved, please run production migrations (`bin/migrate production`) immediately prior to running the release script.
 Again, paste the output into Slack for visibility.

 All migrations **must** be able to work both with the currently-deployed application code, and with the code that will be deployed in the associated pull